-Clinical Development Nurses work exclusively with the Transition to Practice Program to provide clinical support, education, feedback and assessment of competency related to the Standards of Practice for the Registered Nurse (2016).
-TTPP CDNs are accessible 364 days a year from 8am-8pm*.
+Clinical Development Nurses work exclusively to support the Transition to Practice Program to provide clinical support, education, feedback and assessment of competency related to the Standards of Practice for the Registered Nurse (2016).
+TTPP CDNs are accessible from 8am-8pm*.
 Most clinical areas also have a specialised CDN available to assist new staff working in that clinical area.
 Most areas also allocate preceptors.

 * excluding Christmas Day

 Canberra Health Services invites applications from Registered Nurses for its Transition to Practice Program in June each year.
 Applications for 2021 are expected to open in mid-June.
 Information regarding this recruitment process will be advertised on the Canberra Health Services employment website.

 Successful applicants are invited to participate in the Assessment Centre, which includes a short interview.
 The Assessment Centre are scheduled to take place September 7 & 8, 2020.
 You will be invited to attend a single half day session.

 When will I know if I have been offered a position at Canberra Hospital?

 Successful applicants will be notified approximately 4-5 weeks after completing the Assessment Centre.

 When do I submit preferences for my clinical placements during the TTPP?

 Requests for clinical placements are submitted after you have accepted your offer of employment from ACT Health.
 You will be invited to attend Open Day in November 2020 to submit your preferences.